Akhilps04/Project-6/README.md

 # Results
 The model achieved a test accuracy of ~75-85% after applying data augmentation and other enhancements.
 Accuracy may vary depending on training duration, hardware, and hyperparameters.

+# Acknowledgments
+The dataset was sourced from Kaggle.
+Thanks to my mentors and colleagues for their guidance.

+📄 License
+This project is for academic and demonstration purposes only.
+Please credit the authors if reused or modified.